antemons/neo-pen/README.md

 ## Note

-Since the Moleskine® Smart Writing Set is a rebrand of the Neo N2, it should work as well.
+Since the Moleskine® Smart Writing Set seems to be techically identical to the Neo N2, it should work as well.
 Any feedback is welcome.

 ## Author